iTwin/itwinjs-core/docs/learning/display/Tiles.md

 ![Neighborhood root tile](./assets/neighborhood-root-tile.jpg)

-If we enlarge one of the doors in this tile, we'll notice the doorknob is entirely missing!
+If we enlarge one of the doors in this tile, we'll notice that - in addition to some decidedly non-circular circles - the doorknob is entirely missing!

 ![Neighborhood root tile - enlarged](./assets/neighborhood-root-tile-zoom.jpg)